If you receive ATP Livslang Pension, payments will stop when you die, i.e. no one can inherit your pension.

 Documentation for joint place of residence in Germany

-You must order the address information for you and the deceased from the local national register
+You must order the address information for you and the deceased from the

-office/citizen service centre (Einwohnermeldeämte).
+local civil registration office/citizen service centre (Einwohnermeldeämte).

 Documentation for joint place of residence in Spain